top of page

 INTERDISCIPLINARY COLLABORATION

-Learning is relevant, interconnected, and grounded in students' interests and wondering.
-Interdisciplinary collaboration allows educators to ensure that school stays relevant to students' real-world passions, as well as ensuring that learning is meaningful and broadly explored.
-Collaboration across core subject areas as well as drama, music, art, and design makes it clear to students that our classrooms, and the subjects we teach, are not disconnected silos of information but rather interconnected approaches to knowing and understanding the world around us.
+Implemented learning was relevant, interconnected, and grounded in students' interests and wondering.
+Interdisciplinary collaboration allowed educators to ensure that school remained relevant to students' real-world passions and that learning is meaningful and broadly explored.
+Collaboration across core subject areas as well as drama, music, art, and design made it clear to students that our classrooms, and the subjects we teach, are not disconnected silos of information but rather interconnected approaches to knowing and understanding the world around us.

 VERTICAL ALIGNMENT